-Section 3: Problem Analysis Expected Skill/Component 0=Not Evident 1=Basic 2=Proficient 3= Exemplary sources of data are used to confirm or reject each evidence- based. of data are not used to confirm or reject each hypothesis. sources of data are used to confirm or reject each school, contextual, and hypothesis. hypothesis. cultural factors.
-A conclusive statement following hypothesis testing and/or data collection is provided that formally describes the cause of the problem.
-A conclusive statement formally describing the cause of the problem is not included.
-A statement formally describes the cause of the problem, but does not lead to a logical intervention.
-A conclusive statement following hypothesis testing and/or data collection is provided that formally describes the cause of the problem.
-And the conclusion informs a logical interventio n.
+Section 3: Problem Analysis Expected Skill/Component 0=Not Evident 1=Basic 2=Proficient 3= Exemplary sources of data are evidence- of data are not used sources of data are school, used to confirm or based. to confirm or reject used to confirm or contextual, reject each each hypothesis. reject each and hypothesis. hypothesis. cultural factors.
+A conclusive Α A statement A conclusive And the statement following conclusive formally describes statement following conclusion hypothesis testing statement the cause of the hypothesis testing informs a and/or data formally problem, but does and/or data logical collection is describing not lead to a logical collection is interventio provided that the cause intervention. provided that n. formally describes of the formally describes the cause of the problem is the cause of the problem. not problem. included.